povilassl/Visualizing-sorting-algorithms/README.md

 - Move all delays to global.delay?
 - Recolor accessed elemets? for indication of process when nothing is replaced
 - better way of implementing function execution blocks?
+- Check if I'm doing array access and comparisons correctly